Clementine Hunter: Early life

-When Hunter was about twenty in 1907, she give birth to her first child, Joseph Dupree, called Frenchie.
-Hunter's first partner was Charles Dupree, a Creole man about fifteen years Hunter's senior.
-Charles is rumored to have built a steam engine with having only seen a picture and was well known for his highly skilled labor.
+When Hunter was about twenty in 1907, she gave birth to her first child, Joseph Dupree, called "Frenchie".
+Hunter's first partner was Charles Dupree, a Creole man about fifteen years her senior.
+Known for highly skilled labor, Charles was said to have built a steam engine with only a picture for reference.
 Their second child, Cora, was born a few years later.
 Charles Dupree and Clementine Hunter never married, and Dupree died in 1914.

-In 1924, Clementine married Emmanuel Hunter, a Creole woodchopper at Melrose six years her senior.
-Until Clementine Hunter married Emmanuel, she spoke only Creole French, and he taught her American English.
-The two lived together in a workers' cabin at Melrose Plantation and had five children, although two were stillborn.
-Hunter's children were named Agnes, King, and Mary, although she called Mary "Jackie".
-On the morning before giving birth to one of her children, she harvested 78 pounds of cotton, went home and called for the midwife.
+In 1924, Clementine married Emmanuel Hunter, a Creole employed as a woodchopper at Melrose, who was six years her senior.
+Until her marriage she spoke only Creole French, and she credited Emmanuel with teaching her American English.
+The two lived together in a workers' cabin at Melrose Plantation and had five children, two of whom were stillborn.
+Hunter's children were named Agnes, King, and Mary.
+On the morning before giving birth to one of her children, she harvested 78 pounds of cotton before going home and calling for the midwife.
 She was back working a few days later.

 In the late 1920s, Hunter began working as cook and housekeeper for Cammie Henry, the wife of John H. Henry.
-She was known for her talent adapting traditional Creole recipes, sewing intricate clothes and dolls, and tending to the house's vegetable garden.
-Before long, Melrose evolved into a salon for artists and writers in this period, hosted by Cammie Henry.
-In the late 1930s, Clementine Hunter began to formally paint, using discarded tubes from the visiting artists at Melrose.
+Hunter was known for her talents at adapting traditional Creole recipes, sewing intricate clothes and dolls, and tending to the house's vegetable garden.
+During this period, Melrose evolved into a salon for artists and writers, hosted by Cammie Henry.
+Using discarded tubes from the visiting artists, Clementine Hunter began to paint in the late 1930s.

 In the early 1940s, Hunter's husband Emmanuel became terminally ill and bedridden.
-She was now the sole financial provider for the family, working full time, while caring for Emmanuel, and painting late at night.
+She became the sole financial provider for the family, working full time while caring for Emmanuel and painting late at night.
 Emmanuel died in 1944, leaving Hunter to work and care for her children alone.

-During this period in the early 1940s, Hunter adopted Mary Francis LaCour, an eleven-year-old girl whose parents couldn't care for her.
-Hunter cared for the girl, teaching her how to paint, the two displaying her creations outside of Hunter's home.
+During this period in the early 1940s, Hunter adopted Mary Francis LaCour, an eleven-year-old girl whose parents could no longer care for her.
+Hunter taught the girl how to paint and displayed her creations outside of Hunter's home.
 In her teens, Mary Francis moved to California to live with her father.
 In 1951, Mary Francis died at less than twenty years old.